Back To Blog

 Mom and son with bikes at the beach

-Not just for four-year colleges
+Not just for four-year programs

-Member of the family
+Transfer to a member of the family

 Military academy exception

 Does your child not need the funds saved in the 529 account because they will be attending an U.S. military academy?
-If so, then you can make a non-qualified withdrawal from the 529 account up to the estimated cost of attending the military academy without incurring the 10% federal tax penalty.
+If so, then you can make a non-qualified withdrawal from their 529 account up to the estimated cost of attending the military academy without incurring the 10% federal tax penalty.
 The earning portion only of the withdrawal will be subject to federal, state, and local taxes.

 Expenses for special-needs children and ABLE rollover